 If you’re underweight

 Some symptoms of COPD, such as lack of appetite, depression, or feeling unwell in general, can cause you to become underweight.
 If you’re underweight, you may feel weak and tired or be more prone to infections.

 COPD requires you to use more energy when breathing.
 According to the Cleveland Clinic, a person with COPD may burn up to 10 times as many calories when breathing as a person without COPD.

 If you’re underweight, you need to include healthy, high-calorie snacks in your diet.
 Items to add to your grocery list include:

 COPD can be a challenging condition to live with, so it’s important to make food preparation a straightforward and stress-free process.
 Make mealtime easier, encourage your appetite if you’re underweight, and stick to a healthy eating program by following these general guidelines:

-- Try eating five to six small meals per day, rather than three large ones.
-Eating smaller meals means may help you avoid filling up your stomach too much and give your lungs enough room to expand, making breathing easier.
+Try eating five to six small meals per day rather than three large ones.
+Eating smaller meals may help you avoid filling up your stomach too much and give your lungs enough room to expand, making breathing easier.

-- When making a meal, make a bigger portion so that you can freeze some for later and have nutritious meals available when you feel too tired to cook.
+When making a meal, make a bigger portion so that you can refrigerate or freeze some for later and have nutritious meals available when you feel too tired to cook.

 It’s important to stay mindful of your overall health when you have COPD, and nutrition is a big part of that.
-Planning healthy meals and snacks can help you manage symptoms and minimize complications.
+Planning healthy meals and snacks while emphasizing higher fat intake can help you manage symptoms and minimize complications.